"To inspire, guide, and educate all those seeking improvement in themselves."

 Who Am I?

 My name is Theo Gioles.
-I grew up in Wantagh, NY as a multi-sport athlete.
+I grew up in Long Island, NY as a multi-sport athlete.
 Ever since I was young all I ever wanted to do was play sports.
 I loved, and still love, the art of practicing and pursuing self-improvement.

 The pursuit never stops really.